-Businesses launching in new international markets will need to decide exactly how they plan to translate all of their website content, files, and digital assets.
-When it comes to methods and technology, there are a range of options available to you for translating your content.
-Depending on your specific business needs, a different combination of methods may help you optimize your localization efforts.
+Businesses launching in new international markets must decide exactly how they plan to translate all of their website content, files, and digital assets.
+When it comes to methods and technology, there is a range of options available to you for translating your content.
+Depending on your specific business needs, different methods may help you optimize your localization efforts.

 1. Machine Translation (MT)

 Pro: Low cost.
 Machine Translation is a tool that translates your content at scale using “machines” like Google Translate.
-Machine Translation is often a feature that is integrated into localization platforms, and is typically used by companies in an effort to lower the cost of translations.
+Machine Translation is often a feature that is integrated into localization platforms and is typically used by companies to lower the cost of translations.

 Con: Inaccurate and off-brand translations.
-While using MT will result in faster delivery of translated content and up-front cost cost savings, it can result in long-term damage that goes far beyond monetary costs.
-This is because MT is unable to pick up on cultural nuances in language and cannot understand contextual clues in content.
-As a result, these types of translations are not only prone to grammatical errors, they may even be offensive to the local audience, both of which can make a company look unprofessional and damage customer relations.
+While using MT will result in faster delivery of translated content and up-front cost savings, it can result in long-term damage that goes far beyond monetary costs.
+This is because MT cannot pick up on cultural nuances in language and cannot understand contextual clues in content.
+As a result, these types of translations are not only prone to grammatical errors but also may even be offensive to the local audience, both of which can make a company look unprofessional and damage customer relations.
 Translations produced using MT are also word-for-word, which can dilute marketing and brand messages.
 Industry experts often recommend against using Machine Translation for customer-facing content whenever possible.